Can Eating Slower and More Mindfully Help You Lose Weight?By Elisa - Jenny Craig

 If you always eat quickly and on-the-go, you might want to take a breather and start savoring your food.
 Check out why eating slower and more mindfully may help you lose weight.

 If you tend to be the person who always finishes their meal first, it might be time to stop and smell the… food.
-People who eat slowly, disconnect from technology and enjoy their food, tend to weigh less.1 Mindful eating could also help you lose weight, according to researchers.2 By eating quickly you may consume more calories and overeat before realizing you’ve satisfied your appetite, and may actually impair your metabolism.3 Despite most people’s on-the-go, hectic lifestyles, eating with more intention may not only benefit your health but also help you connect with those around you.
+People who eat slowly, rather than rushing through their meal, tend to weigh less, one observational study concluded.1 Mindful eating may also help you lose weight, according to researcher.2 By eating quickly you may consume more calories and overeat before realizing you’ve satisfied your appetite, and may actually impair your metabolism.3 Despite most people’s on-the-go, hectic lifestyles, eating with more intention may not only benefit your health but also help you connect with those around you.
 Here are six tips to help you slow down, and enjoy your next meal:

 Disconnect From Devices